NethServer/ns8-docs/nethvoice.rst

 Presence Panel
 ^^^^^^^^^^^^^^

-* The general permission enables the display of the operators panel in NethVoice CTI.
+* The general permission enables the display of the operators' panel in NethVoice CTI.
 * ``Advanced Recording``: Enables recording of calls from other users.
 * ``Call Transfer``: Enables call transfer for calls from other users.
 * ``Advanced Parking``: Enables the ability to park calls from other users and retrieve them.